Physics

 Dr K Puech - Head of Department

 Dr Puech joined St Catherine’s in 2001 after having worked in Optical Communications in Germany and the UK.
 Her special area of interest in Physics is lasers and nonlinear optics, which she studied for her PhD.
-A glutton for punishment, she enjoys training for and participating in triathlons.
+A keen cyclist, she recently cycled from Land’s End in England to John O’Groats in Scotland.
 Her main interest, though, is relaxing and spending time with her family.

 email: kathleen.puech@stcatherines.info